Skip to main content

 Alfonso Medela, CAIO

-How do we know what scoring system is better?
+How do we know if a scoring system is good?

 The main goal of ASCORAD is to provide a tool to record data precisely and consistently for routine evaluations and clinical studies.